 Overall however, education in public health is believed to have led to a rise in life expectancy and 2011 estimates suggest that this currently stands at 73.6 years for the total population which can be divided into 71.24 years for males and 76.08 years for females.

 There is a diverse range of ethnic groups within the country but for the purposes of the overall Thailand population, these have only really been separated into three main groups.

-2011 estimates therefore claim that of the total population, 75 per cent were Ethnic Thai, 14 per cent Thai Chinese and 3% were ethnically Malay.
+2011 estimates therefore claim that of the total population, 75% were Ethnic Thai, 14% were Thai Chinese, and 3% were ethnically Malay.
 The remainder of the population falls into small minority groups including hill tribes, Khmers and Mons.

 Thailand Population Density